m00nl1ght-dev/GeologicalLandforms/README.md

 [KV] Configurable Maps or Map Designer
 - Compatible, but not all settings from those mods will still apply if there is a landform present, and some will override landforms.

+Geological Landforms provides a XML DefModExtension that authors of biome mods can use to control which landforms are allowed to spawn in their biomes.
+More details and an example are available on the [Wiki page](https://github.com/m00nl1ght-dev/GeologicalLandforms/wiki).

 # Credit